 - they show some rooms, but not all of them

 In the MRI machine, patients should lie without movement.
 They spend up to an hour in a closed space with a loud noise.
 It can be scary even for an adult, not to mention a child.
-To set small patients at rest, Pittsburgh hospitals used a creative problem solving tool – gamification.
-Through this mechanism, they turned each MRI device into a pirate ship, a spacecraft, or the mermaid kingdom.
+To set small patients at rest, Pittsburgh hospitals used a creative problem-solving tool – gamification.
+They turned each MRI device into a pirate ship, a spacecraft, or the mermaid kingdom through this mechanism.

 Now, no one is afraid.
 Kids take the medical procedure as an exciting game.
 Also, innovation reduced the usage of sedatives.
 Doctors say they give children composing drugs 19% less often.
 They got such a result without reworking an expensive device.